M-SETU/Insurechain/README.md

 # M-Setu
 M-Setu is a hybrid blockchain that enables seamless porting of the policies between different vendors, allowing interoperability and interaction between public and private Blockchain.

 ## Idea behind Insurechain
-The idea of M-Setu came from building a bridge between public and private blockchain within Ethereum ecosystem.
-Snaket can add further by taking example of polkadot on bitcoin.
+The idea of M-Setu came from building a bridge between public and private blockchain within the Ethereum ecosystem.
+This is an outcome of multiple discussions between Infosys Consulting and Polygon on the basis of domain expertise of Infosys Consulting in insurance sector and Polygon's expertise in the area of blockchain.

 1. Public-Private Blockchain includes benefits of both the openness of a public blockchain and confidentiality of a private network by limiting the access to join a network
 2. Private networks generate the record of transactions that are stored and verified on the public Blockchain.
 These help in faster transaction speeds, the privacy of the data.